California

 Sacramento Children’s Museum

 Play while you learn is the motto at the Sacramento Children’s Museum.
-Find areas dedicated to babies and toddlers along with imagination areas, like Sal’s Flower Market, light play areas along with a bee hive.
-This is one of best things to do in Sacramento with kids.
+Find areas dedicated to babies and toddlers along with imagination areas, like Sal’s Flower Market, light play areas, and a bee hive.
+This is one of the best things to do in Sacramento with kids.

 Sacramento Farmers Market